-In addition to the underwriting discount to be paid by us, we have agreed to reimburse the underwriters for certain of their out-of-pocket expenses incurred in connection with this offering, including the reasonable fees and disbursements of counsel for the underwriters in connection with any required review of the terms of the reserved share program, the fees and expenses of the qualified independent underwriter and any required review of the offering by FINRA, which we estimate to be approximately \$\frac{1}{2}\$.
-The expenses of the offering, not including the underwriting discount, are estimated at \$\frac{1}{2}\$ and are payable by us.
+In addition to the underwriting discount to be paid by us, we have agreed to reimburse the underwriters for certain of their out-of-pocket expenses incurred in connection with this offering, including all costs and expenses and the reasonable fees and disbursements of counsel for the underwriters in connection with any required review of the terms of the reserved share program, and the fees and expenses of the qualified independent underwriter.
+We have also agreed to reimburse the underwriters for the filing fees incident to, and the reasonable fees and disbursements of counsel to the underwriters for up to \$22,500 in connection with, the review by FINRA of the terms of this offering.
+The expenses of the offering, not including the underwriting discount, are estimated at \$4.3 million and are payable by us.